 Our ordinary shares have experienced significant market price and volume fluctuations in the past and for certain periods have traded below the \$1.00 threshold requirement for continued trading.
 On June 23, 2015 we received notice from the Listing Qualifications Department of Nasdaq advising us that we were not in compliance with the \$1.00 threshold requirement for continued trading.
 On August 26, 2015, we received notice from the Listing Qualifications Department of Nasdaq advising us that we have regained compliance with the listing rules, and the matter was then closed.
-In 2015, the price of our ordinary shares ranged from \$0.81 to \$1.65 and the closing price of our ordinary shares on December 31, 2015 was \$1.27 per share.
-If we fail to meet the minimum bid price requirement again in the future, our share may be delisted from the NASDAQ Capital Market.
+On December 28, 2016, for the second time, we received notice from the Listing Qualifications Department of Nasdaq advising us that we were not regain compliance, we may be eceived notice from the Listing Qualifications Department of Nasdaq advising us that we were not regain compliance, we may be eligible for an additional 180 calendar day extension, if we meet the continued listing requirement for market value of publicly held shares and all other initial listing standards for The Nasdaq Capital Market, with the exception of the bid price requirement, and will provide written notice to the Listing Qualifications bepartment of Nasdaq of our intention to cure the deficiency during the second 180 calendar day extension, by effecting a reverse stock split, if necessary.
+If we fail to meet the required conditions by the deadline, our shares may be delisted from the NASDAQ Capital Market.
 If we are delisted from NASDAQ, trading in our ordinary shares would be conducted on a market where an investor would likely find it significantly more difficult to dispose of, or to obtain accurate quotations as to the value of, our ordinary shares.
+In 2016, the price of our ordinary shares ranged from \$0.72 to \$1.47 and the closing price of our ordinary shares on December 30, 2016 was \$0.79 per share.